Radhakunda

 |

-It is the oldest temple in the area and the Deities are said
+It is the oldest temple in the area and the Deities are said to be

-the temple there is a banyan and neem tree, interlocked to
+is a banyan and neem tree, interlocked to each other.
+Local people worship

-each other.
-Local people worship it as Radha and Krishna.
+it as Radha and Krishna.

 |